 Cooking food well, spiralising and grating can also all help with this.
 Thanks for the advice from the Healthy Living with IBD forum group on this one!
 Bex suggests grating carrot into burgers or mince while Alwine adds grated courgettes to pancake mix.
 These foods can act as a kind of ‘buffer’- I personally rarely eat fruit/veg without a buffer (except with juices or smoothies)

 7. Snack happy.
 If you find it tricky to add fruit and veg to your main meals, start with snacking.
-For ideas for work snacks, you can try Go To Meeting who have produced a guide to the perfect snacks to take to work.
 My own work snacks include Nakd Bars, Homemade Humus and mashed bananas on rice cakes.

 I hope that gives you some tips on boosting your fruit and veg intake- remember to work with your body and do what’s best for you.
 It can be really frustrating but it is better to eat a small amount that digests properly than a large amount that irritates your colon.
 Like anything, practice makes perfect- and as you go on you will often find your body becomes used to the higher fruit/veg and you can experiment a little more!